Sia Donates Money To Protest Trump’s Immigration Order

 While Sia and others are generously donating their money to the ACLU, several media outlets scrambled through the U.S. laws to find loopholes that may mean that Trump’s immigration order could be revoked.

-As it turns out, there are three ways that an executive order could be revoked, but none of them has anything to do with money donations to the ACLU, as many of Sia’s fans may believe.
+As it turns out, there are three ways that an executive order could be revoked, but none of them have anything to do with money donations to the ACLU, as many of Sia’s fans may believe.
 The ACLU is simply pledging to “defend free speech and the right to protest,” as stated on its website, without specifying how the donations will be used.

 Sia, Rosie O’Donnell and Other Celebs to Match ACLU Donations https://t.co/znybPIP5dH pic.twitter.com/TThoggFqOK